Fossj117/interview_prep/README.md

 GROUP BY name, phone_num
 ```

-2. Write a SQL query to determine which user_ids in the User table are not contained in the UserHistory table (assume the UserHistory table has a subset of the user_ids in User table).
+2.Write a SQL query to determine which user_ids in the User table are not contained in the UserHistory table (assume the UserHistory table has a subset of the user_ids in User table).
 Do not use the SQL MINUS statement.
 Note: the UserHistory table can have multiple entries for each user_id.

 Note that your SQL should be compatible with MySQL 5.0, and avoid using subqueries.